Our Review Process

-Urine Glucose & Blood Glucose - Know The Difference
+Urine Sugar & Blood Glucose - Know The Difference

 When a person with diabetes approaches us for assistance in managing and reversing diabetes, one of the questions we come across is, “What is the difference between blood sugar and urine sugar?”
 The answer to this is simple.
-Glucose (sugar), whether in blood or urine, is the same.
+Glucose (sugar) in blood or sugar in urine, is the same.
 But the reason it has manifested in urine can be different from that of blood sugar.